biostatistics-union-of-grad-students/biostatistics-union-of-grad-students.github.io/_posts/lessons/2024-08-20-abigail-defense.md

 efficiency and accuracy of APTs to save time, resources, and patient lives.
 Approach: Three alternative ranking methods were identified through a literature review.
-These were (1) Surface Under the Cumulative Ranking Curve (SUCRA), which summarizes the total ranking distribution, (2) Mean Posterior Rank, which averages the ranks for each treatment and (3) PairWise Comparison, which compares the value of the treatment effects through all pairwise rankings.
+These were (1) Surface Under the Cumulative Ranking Curve (SUCRA), which summarizes the total ranking distribution, (2) Mean Posterior Rank, which averages the ranks for each treatment and (3) Pairwise Comparison, which compares the value of the treatment effects through all pairwise rankings.
 A simulation study was implemented across multiple trial designs.
 The ranking methods were applied to each trial design, and the power and expected sample size of the trials were used as metrics to assess their performance.
 The superiority and futility thresholds were